 The SMR Program matches companies and organizations around the world with five to six Executive MBA students in their final year of study.
 The EMBA team represents a cross-section of business functions and specialties, such as marketing, finance, technology and operations.
 EMBA students have an average of 14 years professional experience and collectively contribute an estimated 2,000 hours to the strategic plan for each company.

-The EMBA students and company representatives agree on a scope of work that will result in an in-depth strategic business plan as instructed by the organization's management.
+The EMBA students and company representatives agree on a scope of work that will result in an in-depth strategic business plan at the behest of an organization's management.
 The plan typically involves:

 The strategic plans incorporate financial, marketing, operational and strategic recommendations based on extensive primary and secondary research that the team will conduct.
 The plans can include an analysis of the organization's value proposition in relation to the competitive environment.